ecmwf/pdbufr/docs/read_bufr.rst

           filters = {"WMO_station_id": 12925}

           # The "WIGOS_station_id" can be specified in various ways
-          # When tuple/list is used the first 3 values must be integers, the last one a string.
+          # When tuple/list is used the first 3 values must be integers, the last one must be a string.
           filters = {"WIGOS_station_id": "0-705-0-1931"}
           filters = {"WIGOS_station_id": (0, 705, 0, "1931")}

-          # However, implicit type conversion is done when possible, so these are also valid.
+          # However, implicit str to int  conversion is done for the first 3 values, so this is also valid.
-          filters = {"WIGOS_station_id": (0, 705, 0, 1931)}
           filters = {"WIGOS_station_id": ("0", "705", "0", "1931")}

 List/tuple/set of values